VaninaVega/S1.05-JavaUtils-Nivel1-Ej1/README.md

 -Use a system console to perform the steps described.

-//use el command javac Main.java
-//use the command java Main PATH

 2- a)- Open the system console.

    b)-Navigate to the src directory.
 Use the cd command to change to the directory where the source files are located.